 Because professional liability insurance is usually written on a claims-made basis, most policies do not cover incidents that occur before the policy is in force or claims filed after the policy has expired.

-Counseling liability insurance is essential for any professional who makes a living by providing advice on personal, psychological, or social problems.
-These professionals may own their own practices, but many who are employed by others get their own coverage.
+The professionals who need professional liability insurance usually make their living by providing expert advice, and that includes therapists working with individuals on personal, psychological, or social problems.
+These professionals need counseling liability insurance when they own their own practices, but many who are employed by others also get their own coverage.

 Types of therapists who need by counseling liability insurance include: